mjp41/cpython/Doc/regions.md

   return inner()
 ```
 Here the dictionary returned `locals` contains the function object `inner_inner` and `x`.
+Althought, `inner` does not directly use `x`, it is captured by `inner_inner` and thus is included in the dictionary.
 The `t` used in `inner_inner` is not captured as it is in an inner scope.
 ```python
 >>> locals_example4()